Sublimation on Glass: A Luxury Packaging Guide

 Quality and Resolution

-Sublimation achieves photographic resolution.
+Sublimation achieves HD resolution.
 Gradients, fine text, halftones and continuous-tone imagery all reproduce accurately.
 This opens design possibilities that screen printing and organic coating cannot deliver.
 For perfume bottles and flacons, where brand expression demands intricate detail, sublimation is an ideal fit.

 Key Advantages

-No solvents, no heavy metals, no plates.
+No heavy metals, no plates.
 Fully recyclable decorated glass.
 Short-run flexibility without setup cost penalties.
 Single-pass decoration for complex multi-colour designs.
 These advantages make sublimation attractive to both independent brands and global groups like PUIG and LVMH.

 Working with ATIU